Shastri (2024 film): Marketing

 On 1 February 2024, a poster that revealed the film's official release date was unveiled by the makers.
 The first look poster was released on 7 September on the occasion of Ganesh Chaturthi.
 A motion poster was released on 17 September featuring Mithun Chakraborty and Soham Chakraborty who symbolize the rivalry between astrology and astrophysics respectively.
 On 23 September, the film's trailer was released with a trailer launch event at PVR Mani Square.

 Release

 The film was released in the theatres on 8 October 2024, on the occasion of Durga Puja.

 Reception

-Suparna Majumder of Sangbad Pratidin reviewed the film and wrote "No one else could have played this character better than Mithun."
-She praised the acting, the chemistry and emotions between the lead but criticized the unnecessary songs.
+Suparna Majumder of Sangbad Pratidin reviewed the film and wrote "No one else could have played this character better than Mithun." he praised the acting, the chemistry and emotions between the lead but criticized the unnecessary songs.

 Debolina Ghosh of Ei Samay rated the film 3.5 out of 5 stars and praised Pathikrit's direction, Mithun's performance, acting of the other cast, the music and the cinematography.

 Debarshi Bandyopadhyay of Anandabazar Patrika rated the film 7 out of 10 stars and wrote "The film depicts a battle between astrology and logic."
 He praised the acting of the whole cast.
 He said Mithun was the best choice for this role but his eyes were not expressive enough at certain instances.